kachinne/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Life is but a good teacher
+Life is but a good teacher but one day